 Certain fabrics have a tendency to accumulate pilling.
 Loose fibre ends build up to form pills on the outside of the fabric.
 These fabrics are tested to ensure that they meet Lindex requirements.

 Buttons, zippers, jewellery and other metal details are tested for nickel.
-We comply with the limits laid down by the EU.
+We comply with the limits determined by the EU.

 Lindex has committed itself to following the requirements that apply to fire safety.
-Material that is considered hazardous is tested to ensure that it complies with applicable legislation and recommendations.
+Materials that are considered hazardous is tested to ensure that it complies with applicable legislation and recommendations.

 Chemicals and pH tests

-We have since several years back a restriction list of chemicals that are not allowed at all in the production of our garments, as they have health or environmental hazard qualities.
+For several years we have had a restriction list of chemicals that are not allowed at all in the production of our garments, because they present health or environmental hazards.
 The chemicals listed on Lindex restriction list are not permitted for use in our production, and are not to be found in the finished product.
 Regular controls are carried out to ensure that the suppliers comply with the requirements relating to chemicals and pH values.

 Sun, salt and chlorine test